Gleyber Torres Preview, Player Props: Yankees vs. Rays

 Rays Pitching Rankings

-- The Rays' 3.88 team ERA ranks sixth among all league pitching staffs.
+- The Rays have a 3.90 team ERA that ranks sixth across all league pitching staffs.

-- Rays pitchers combine to allow 136 home runs (1.1 per game), the fourth-fewest in the league.
+- The right-hander's most recent appearance was on Saturday against the Los Angeles Angels, when he threw six innings, surrendering five earned runs while giving up eight hits.

-- The right-hander's last appearance came on Sunday against the Los Angeles Angels, when he threw six innings, surrendering one earned run while allowing four hits.
+- The 30-year-old has a 3.35 ERA and 12.3 strikeouts per nine innings across 14 games this season, while allowing a batting average of .209 to his opponents.

 © 2023 Data Skrive.
 All rights reserved.